History

 WWII

 From the militarisation in 1939 onward, the Sirius, commanded by C. Hokke, was replaced by the Hr.
 Ms. Gemma.
 After this, the Sirius was added to the Hr.
 Ms. Bellatrix to guard the Sunda Strait.
 The two ships patrolled in turn so the were stationed in Tjandong Priok half of the time.
-On February 26th, 1940, the Sirius got a 7.7 mm machine gun for air defence.
+On February 26th, 1940, the Sirius got a 7.7 mm machine gun for air defense.
 On February 19th, 1942, the West-Java Guard Service saw the light and the Sirius formed a part of this.

 Demise